Is my dog an Alpha?

 Knowing your dog isn’t secretly plotting to overthrow your regime should, firstly, hopefully help you sleep better at night.

-Dog’s aren’t idiots.
+Dogs aren’t idiots.
 They know we aren’t dogs.
-They also know that we control every aspect of their lives, from what and when they eat or sleep, where they poop, where they walk, what they do on a daily basis (sounds like they’re our prisoners right!?).
-With that in mind, there is no question in the dog’s mind about who is boss.
+They also know that we control every aspect of their lives, from what and when they eat or sleep, where they poop, where they walk, what they do on a daily basis.
+With that in mind, there is no question in the dog’s mind about who is in charge.

-The question is what kind of boss do you want to be?
+The question is what kind of guardian do you want to be?

-I like to think of dogs as companions rather than pets that we hold dominion over.
-We bring them into our lives to share love, and joy and friendship.
-I don’t know anyone who willingly brought a dog home to boss them around or hurt them.
-With that in mind, seeing yourself as a guardian rather than a boss might help put things into a better perspective.
+I like to think of dogs as companions rather than pets we hold dominion over.
+We bring them into our lives to share love, joy, and friendship.
+Seeing yourself as a guardian rather than a boss puts things in a better perspective.
 What does a guardian do?

 Conclusion